ZeenatLawal/Shopping-List/README.md

 # Shopping List App

-> This is a shopping list app that allow users create their shopping list and add items to a group(category) they desire and also add items they don't want grouped separately.
+> This is a shopping list app that allows users to create their shopping list and add items to a group(category) they desire and also add items they don't want to be grouped separately.

 ## Built With